 Related Script

-Malayalam, Kannada, Sinhala and Telugu based scripts can in some cases be similar to the Myanmar script block.
+Malayalam, Kannada, Sinhala and Telugu scripts can in some cases be similar to the Myanmar script block.

 Proposed initial composition of panel

 List prospective chair and members

 The Myanmar Script Generation Panel comprise of experts in policy, linguistic, DNS, IDNA, Unicode and Myanmar language user community.
 The composition may change over time as new members join the GP.